tplatt37/PyWeather-Demo/STEP-THROUGH-DEBUGGING.md

 5. Modify the "payload" section to:
 "payload": {"path": "/home/ec2-user/environment/PyWeather-Demo/events/event.json"},
 6. Then set some breakpoints in the gutter - and run it!

+## Remote-SSH

+It's just as easy to debug using the Remote-SSH extension.
+Simply ensure the remote ec2 instance has Docker and SAM CLI installed.

 # Cloud 9